home-assistant/home-assistant.io/source/_components/geniushub.markdown

 ha_iot_class: Local Polling
 ---

 The `geniushub` integration links Home Assistant with your Genius Hub for controlling its Zones and Devices.
-Currently, there is no support for Genius Hub issues and Zone schedules.
+Currently, there is no support for Zone schedules.

 It uses the [geniushub-client](https://pypi.org/project/geniushub-client/) library.